Getting a Job At FDM Group

 Throughout the application process, FDM will be looking for evidence you embody its values.
 For this reason, it is worth taking the time to familiarise yourself with these early on and keep each one in mind throughout the hiring process.

 Types of Roles

 The FDM Technical Graduate Programme will prepare you for several technical consultant roles.
 Your training will include agile work methodologies and learning a range of world-class technical skills to confidently bring into a clients project and team from day one.
-FDM is widely recognised for its continuous professional development and ensuring employees and graduates are fully supported throughout their careers.
+FDM is widely recognised for its continuous professional development and for ensuring employees and graduates are fully supported throughout their careers.

-Career prospects following the programme include Business Intelligence, Cloud Computing Engineering, Data Engineering, Robotic Process Automation, Salesforce Developer, Software Development, Software Testing and Technical Operations.
+Career prospects following the programme include Business Intelligence, Cloud Computing Engineering, Data Engineering, Robotic Process Automation, Salesforce Developer, Software Development, Software Testing, and Technical Operations.

 FDM Group Application Process

 As the leading graduate employer in the UK, it's no surprise securing a graduate programme position at FDM Group is a highly competitive process.
-If you are applying to the programme, remember, you do not need previous experience in tech, you just need to be enthusiastic, open to learning new skills, and prepared for the application process.
+If you are applying to the programme, remember, that you do not need previous experience in tech, you just need to be enthusiastic, open to learning new skills, and prepared for the application process.